farrenhi/taipei_trip/README.md

 There will be a payment system. <br>

-Updated: September 28, 2023.  <br>
+Updated: October 6, 2023.  <br>

-New: We could now reserve a sight tour!
-The next update will be payment system. <br>
+New: Payment system is ready!
+After payment goes through, you will get confirmation number.
+However, payment is still for sandbox environment. <br>

+You could use these info for testing! <br>
+Card number: 4242 4242 4242 4242 <br>
+Expiration date: 04 / 24 <br>
+CCV: 123 <br>